-Over the span of 5+ years at UT System population health I acquired the latest interactive data visualization skills such as Mapbox GL js, D3 js, etc. and created multiple data visualization websites, two of which have been awarded the best interactive data visualization in health by the American Association of Geographers (AAG) Health & Medical Group and have been featured in several publications.
+UT System Population Health is committed to making the big health data accessible to other researchers, policy makers, and the general public by analyzing, interpreting, visualizing, and mapping the data.
+But the data wasn't reaching when I joined the group.
+Over the span of 4 years, I did stakeholder and user research, acquired the latest interactive data visualization skills and created 4 data dashboards, two of which have been awarded the best interactive data visualization in health by the American Association of Geographers (AAG) Health & Medical Group and have been featured in several publications.

-In 2016, Texas Department of Family and Protective Services partnered with UT System Population Health to develop community maltreatment risk maps for the state of Texas.
+The Texas Department of Family and Protective Services partnered with UT System Population Health to develop community maltreatment risk maps for the state of Texas.
 The epidemiologists in our group developed ArcGIS maps to visualize very complex data at ZIP Code level for public use.
 Even though these maps could show great insights about the data and inform the policy makers and other researchers about the risk in communities, they were underutilized because they were hard to interact with by the users.

 Wireframe & prototypes

 After collecting user and stakeholder insights, I started conceptualizing the visualization and wireframing the dashboard.
-The biggest challenge was to visualize and present all variables (there are 41 variables for a county or ZIP Code) in a simple way that doesn’t confuse the users.
+The biggest challenge was to visualize and present all variables (there are 41 variables for a county or ZIP Code) in a simple way that doesn’t overwhelming the users.

 This data visualization was presented in the 2021 American Public Health Association (APHA) annual meeting and has been awarded the best interactive data visualization in health by the American Association of Geographers (AAG) Health & Medical Group in 2022.